BL1NDX3N0N/UnityFogger/README.md

 ## How it works:

 This utility simply swaps out the shader used by the splash screen for rendering logos.
 The splash screen in Unity's player, by default, uses the built-in *Sprites/Default* shader for rendering logos and the *Hidden/InternalErrorShader* shader as a fallback.
 For the best results, go into your projects **Player Settings** and ensure that both the **Logos** list is empty and your **Splash Screen Duration** is 2 seconds.
-To adjust the splash screen duration for already compiled games then you will want to modify the *GlobalGameManagers* file.
+To adjust the splash screen duration for already compiled games then you will need to modify the *GlobalGameManagers* file.
 I have done some work reverse engineering such file which you can find below.

 ### GlobalGameManagers